NicolasMurphy/NicolasMurphyPortfolio/journal.md

         - had to use api calls because of CORS issues
         - consider rate limiting the scraping
         - consider better error handling
-        -
+        - axios doesn't work with vercel (at least not without a custom build) - use fetch instead -

 # 4/10